 3) Closet Organizer

 If you have a lot of clothes hanging in the closet and want to organize by item type (i.e. jackets vs. sweaters), a closet organizer is simple and comes in handy.
 You can use your handheld label maker to label each respective item and then simply place each organizer over your closet rod.
 Alternatively, use wire containers so you can see exactly what is stored where and be able to find things quickly.

 4) Stackable Basket

 Stackable baskets can be extremely helpful.
-It’s great for larger clothing items that you don’t have room for in your chest, dresser or closet.
+It’s great for larger clothing items that you don’t have room for in your chest, dresser, or closet.
 It’s also great for more ‘sporty’ items like helmets, bags, cleats, or running gear.
 It’s easy to grab what you need and easy to put away when you’re done.
 It can look good in your closet or near the door.

 5) Under Bed Storage

-To create some extra space and clear out the clutter, there are lots of great under bed storage items (clear drawers and soft bags).
+To create some extra space and clear out the clutter, there are lots of great under-bed storage items (clear drawers and soft bags).
 These can be great for storing things that aren’t accessed regularly such as summer or winter clothes, or those extra guest linens.

 Lastly, as you start implementing don’t be afraid to donate, recycle, or get rid of items that you know you are not going to ever need.